Pacific Pines, Queensland: Geography

 Pacific Pines is located between the Pacific Motorway (M1) and the north-north-east side of the Nerang State Forest.

 History

+In 1990, Stockland bought 800 ha of land and designed it as a residential area with the capacity for 5,800 house lots.

-On 9 September 1994 Pacific Pines was originally gazetted as a neighbourhood within the suburb of Gaven.
+On 9 September 1994, Pacific Pines was gazetted as a neighbourhood within the suburb of Gaven.
 The name Pacific Pines was proposed by the land developer.
 It became a separate suburb on 7 February 2003.